Skip to main content

 The Grand Challenge: This presentation will provide a concise overview of the HPAI Grand Challenge—its objectives, structure, and how multi-sector partnerships are advancing rapid detection, vaccine innovation, and response readiness.

-Speaker: Chelsey Shilvey, Animal and Plant Health Inspection Service, USDA.
+Speaker: Chelsey Shivley, Animal and Plant Health Inspection Service, USDA.

 Insects for Antigen Production and Delivery: A Novel Oral Vaccination Platform for HPAI: This presentation will describe a novel insect-based approach for antigen production and oral delivery to birds, aiming to simplify deployment, reduce cold chain constraints, and enhance flock-level immunity in diverse production settings.